-b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
+- a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? - b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?

-d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to the Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?

-e) For a project located within an airport land use plan or, where such a plan has not been adopted, within 2 miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area?

-f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?

-g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
+- c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? - d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to the Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? - e) For a project located within an airport land use plan or, where such a plan has not been adopted, within 2 miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? - f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? - g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?

 a-g) No Impact.
-Building the proposed project would not do any of the following:
+Building the project will not do any of the following: